-This bill amends various sections of the Nebraska Revised Statutes to adjust the sales tax rate and provisions related to the Good Life Transformational Projects Act and the Good Life District Economic Development Act.
-The sales tax rate will remain at five and one-half percent until July 1, 2024, with a reduced rate of two and three-quarters percent applicable to transactions within designated good life districts.
+This bill amends the Revised Statutes Cumulative Supplement, 2024, to adjust provisions related to the sales tax rate and the Good Life Transformational Projects Act, as well as the Good Life District Economic Development Act.
+The sales tax rate will remain at five and one-half percent until July 1, 2024, with a reduced rate of two and three-quarters percent for transactions within designated good life districts.
 The bill extends this reduced sales tax rate until July 1, 2025, and establishes conditions for its application, including the requirement for cities or villages to impose a corresponding sales or occupation tax.
-Additionally, it sets eligibility criteria for projects within good life districts, including minimum investment thresholds and job creation requirements, while detailing the process for adjusting district boundaries and termination conditions.
+Additionally, it sets eligibility criteria for projects within good life districts, including investment thresholds and job creation requirements, while providing mechanisms for adjusting district boundaries and terminating districts.

 Statutes affected: